 Children in KS1 and KS2 follow the Dorset Agreed Syllabus, which details what and how RE should be taught in our schools in Dorset.
-The Discovery scheme of work includes a range of audio-video and paper resources that are created to support teachers in the effective delivery of Religious Education.

-The following skills are central to religious education and are embedded in practice across the key stages, building progressively in line with the school's RE Knowledge and Skills Progression Map:
+The Cornerstones scheme of work includes a range of audio-video and paper resources that are created to support teachers in the effective delivery of Religious Education.
+The following skills are central to religious education and are embedded in practice across the key stages, building progressively.

-- Investigating: Knowing what may constitute evidence for understanding religions. - Interpreting: The ability to draw meaning from artefacts, works of art and symbolism. - Reflecting: The ability to reflect on feelings, relationships, experience, ultimate questions, beliefs and practices. - Empathy: The ability to consider the thoughts, feelings, experiences, attitudes, beliefs and values of others. - Evaluating: Weighing the respective claims of self-interest, consideration for others, religious teaching and individual conscience. - Synthesising: Linking significant features of religion together in a coherent pattern. - Analysing: Distinguishing key religious values and their interplay with secular ones. - Applying Knowledge: Identifying key religious values and their interplay with secular ones. - Expressing Knowledge and Ideas: The ability to explain concepts, rituals and practices.
+- Investigating: Knowing what may constitute evidence for understanding religions. - Interpreting: The ability to draw meaning from artefacts, works of art and symbolism. - Reflecting: The ability to reflect on feelings, relationships, experience, ultimate questions, beliefs and practices.

+• Empathy: The ability to consider the thoughts, feelings, experiences, attitudes, beliefs and values of others.

+• Evaluating: Weighing the respective claims of self-interest, consideration for others, religious teaching and individual conscience.

+- Synthesising: Linking significant features of religion together in a coherent pattern. - Analysing: Distinguishing key religious values and their interplay with secular ones. - Applying Knowledge: Identifying key religious values and their interplay with secular ones. - Expressing Knowledge and Ideas: The ability to explain concepts, rituals and practices.